-In order to produce the samples, 20 grams of acrylic resin was weighed.
-Then, 6 grams of acetone (%30 of the acrylic resin's weight) was weighed and added to the resin.
-In the next step, both plasticizers were weighed and solved into acetone as a solvent (%30 of each plasticizer weight) and then were added to the acrylic resin.
-The weighed resin and plasticizers were then mixed.
-The mixed resin was heated on a magnetic stirrer at 70°C for
+To produce the samples, 20 grams of acrylic resin was weighed.
+Then, 6 grams of acetone (30% of the acrylic resin's weight) was weighed and added to the resin.
+In the next step, both plasticizers were weighed and solved into acetone as a solvent (30% of each plasticizer weight) and then added to the acrylic resin.
+The weighted resin and plasticizers were then mixed.
+The mixed resin was heated on a magnetic stirrer at 70°C for 5 hours.